aligusnet/terraform-aws/README.md

 * SNS (Simple Notification Service);
 * SQS (Simple Queue Service);
 * DynamoDB (key-value database);
-* IAM (Identity and Access Management).
+* IAM (Identity and Access Management);

-It contains 2 stacks:
+* CloudWatch (logging service);
+* CloudFront (CDN service).

+This application consists of the following 2 flows:

-* voting stack: S3 <-> API Gateway <-> Lambda <-> SNS -> SQS -> EC2 Instance -> DynamoDB.
+* voting stack: CloudFront <-> S3 <-> API Gateway <-> Lambda <-> SNS -> SQS -> EC2 Instance -> DynamoDB.
 A serverless application hosted on an S3 bucket calls a lambda function through the API Gateway.
 The lambda function publishes a message to the notification service SNS, which sends the message to the queue service SQS.
 A python application running on an EC2 Instance periodically pulls messages from the queue and updates the data in DynamoDB.
-* result stack: S3 <-> API Gateway <-> Lambda <-> DynamoDB.
+* result stack: CloudFront <-> S3 <-> API Gateway <-> Lambda <-> DynamoDB.
 A serverless application hosted on an S3 bucket periodically calls a lambda function through the API Gateway.
 The lambda function queries DynamoDB and sends the current voting results back.

 ## Usage